|Need to get back into your bathing suit?|

 Are you trying to use a low-carb diet to get rid of your last little bit of belly fat?
 If so, you might be disappointed in the results.
-This post reveals the truth about belly fat and offers 5 steps to bust through your weight-loss stall.
+Low carb works best for those who are insulin resistant, so in this post, I'm going to share the truth about belly fat and offer 5 steps to help you bust through your weight-loss stall.

 I've been getting a lot of emails and blog comments lately from people who are trying to use a low-carb diet to get rid of belly fat.

 Some of these individuals have 30 to 50 pounds to lose, but most of them are only 10 to 15 pounds overweight.
 A few are normal weight or even underweight for their age and height but are still trying to use carbohydrate deprivation to shed stubborn fat pockets.

 The alternative metabolic pathway uses fatty acids and ketones for fuel, with only a minimal amount of glucose, so you might think that reducing carbs will immediately cause your belly fat to dissolve.

 Dissolving fat is what a low-carb diet was designed for, right?

 And as such, it would be just as quick and easy to shed belly fat on low carb as it is to trim down your waist and hips.